froggleston/freqtrade-frogtrade9000/README.md

+# This project is no longer under active development.

+## Please move over to the new formal successor to frogtrade9000, [FTUI](https://github.com/freqtrade/ftui)

 # frogtrade9000 - a command-line Rich client for the freqtrade REST API

 I found FreqUI too cumbersome and slow on my Raspberry Pi 400 when running multiple instances of freqtrade bots.
 So I came up with a python Rich client: